joshfng/rtlsdr/README.md

 ## License

-This gem is licensed under the GPL-2.0 license, the same as librtlsdr.
+This gem is licensed under the MIT license.

 ## Requirements